aio-libs/aiozmq/docs/core.rst

       .. note::

-         Returned endpoints includes only ones that has been connected via :meth:`ZmqTransport.connect` or
+         Returned endpoints include only ones that has been connected via :meth:`ZmqTransport.connect` or
-         :meth:`ZmqEventLoop.create_zmq_connection` calls and does not
+         :meth:`ZmqEventLoop.create_zmq_connection` calls and do not
-         includes connections that has been done to *zmq_sock* before :meth:`ZmqEventLoop.create_zmq_connection` has been called.
+         include connections that have been done to *zmq_sock* before :meth:`ZmqEventLoop.create_zmq_connection` call.

    .. method:: subscribe(value)

       Establish a new message filter on *SUB* transport.

-      Newly created *SUB* transports filters out all incoming messages, therefore you should to call this method to establish an initial message filter.
+      Newly created *SUB* transports filters out all incoming messages, therefore you should call this method to establish an initial message filter.

       An empty (``b''``) *value* subscribes to all incoming messages.
 A